red-gate/ks/ks5/ks5.md

         value: "dev"
     ```

-    Other than that if should stay the same.
+    Other than that it should stay the same.

 1. create the test deployment and service